Blueprint TravelersBlueprint Travelers

 Activity 05

-The Mercado de Mariscos sits on the waterfront near the old city walls.
+The Mercado de Mariscos sits on the waterfront between Casco Viejo and the city center.
 The ground floor is a working fish market, corvina, pargo, octopus, shrimp, and also where you want to eat.
 The restaurants sit right alongside the stalls, and the food is made from whatever came off the boats that morning.

 The ceviche is the reason to come.
 Panamanian ceviche is made with corvina, lime juice, onion, and aji chombo, served cold in a plastic cup with crackers on the side.
-Beyond ceviche, most stalls offer a range of cooked fish dishes based on whatever is freshest that day.
+Beyond ceviche, most stalls offer cooked fish dishes based on whatever is freshest that day.

 A few things to know before you arrive.
 The restaurant workers outside the stalls are pushy and will try to direct you to their spot before you have had a chance to look around.
 Ignore them.
 Walk the full ground floor first and choose based on which stall has the most locals already eating there.
 Most sell the same dishes at the same prices, so foot traffic is your best indicator of quality.